"Jaan radiates inspiration, seriousness and a natural musicianship"

 His first major debut took place at the Finnish National Ballet in December 2017 where he conducted the ”Nutcracker” by Tchaikovsky.
 In the following year he led the Glasperlenspiel Sinfonietta in collaboration with the award-winning choir Collegium Musicale on tour in Greece and conducted the Hamburger Camerata at the Elbphilharmonie Hamburg.
 In addition to that, he has conducted the Lahti Sinfonia, Jyväskylä Sinfonia, Estonian National Symphony Orchestra, Pärnu City orchestra and Narva City Orchestra.

-Jaan has held the position of Assistant Conductor at the Finnish Radio Symphony Orchestra for the season 2015-16, assisted Verdi`s "Otello" production at the Savonlinna Opera Festival, "Don Carlo" in Aleksander Theater (Helsinki), Bizet "Carmen" at the Vaasa Theater (2018) and Shostakovich "Lady Macbeth from Mtsensk District" at the Greek National Opera (2019).
+Jaan has held the position of Assistant Conductor at the Finnish Radio Symphony Orchestra, assisted Verdi "Otello" production at the Savonlinna Opera Festival, Bizet "Carmen" at the Vaasa Theater, Shostakovich "Lady Macbeth from Mtsensk District", Verdi “Don Carlo” and Berg “Wozzeck” at the Greek National Opera.

 In parallel with his conducting activities Jaan is an active chamber musician, performing regularly as a member of Frielinghaus Ensemble (Germany), Piano trio TEOS (Finland-Estonia) as well as guest artist at various festivals.